 If the student does pose a danger or ongoing threat of disruption, the teacher may order the student to be removed immediately.
-The teacher must, however, explain to the student why he or she was removed from the classroom and give the student a chance to present his or her version of the relevant events within 24 hours.
+The teacher must, however, explain to the student why he or she was removed from the classroom and give the student a chance to present his or her version of the relevant events within one full school day.

-The teacher must complete a district-established referral form and meet with the Building Administrator as soon as possible, but no later than the end of the school day, to explain the circumstances of the removal and to present the referral forms.
-If the Building Administrator is not available by the end of the same school day, the teacher must leave the form with the secretary and meet with the Building Administrator prior to the beginning of classes on the next school day.
+The teacher must complete a district-established referral form and meet with the Principal or principal's designee as soon as possible, but no later than the end of the school day, to explain the circumstances of the removal and to present the referral forms.
+If the principal or principal's designee is not available by the end of the same school day, the teacher must leave the form with the secretary and meet with the principal or principal's designee prior to the beginning of classes on the next school day.

-Within 24 hours after the student's removal, the Building Administrator must notify the student's parent, in writing, that the student has been removed from class and why.
-The notice must also inform the parent that he or she has the right, upon request, to meet informally with the Building Administrator to discuss the reasons for the removal and behavior modification(s) to remedy the cause for the removal.
-The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice by the day after the student's removal at the last known address for the parent.
-Where possible, notice should also be provided by telephone if the xhool has been provided with a telephone number(s) for the purpose of contacting parents.
+Within 24-hours after the student's removal, the Teacher and the Principal or another district administrator designated by the Principal shall notify the student's parent, in writing, that the student has been removed from the class and why.
+The notice must also inform the parent that he or she has the right, upon request, to meet informally with the Principal or the principal's designee to discuss the reasons for the removal and behavior modification(s) to remedy the cause for the removal.
+The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonable calculated to assure receipt of the notice within 24-hours of the student's removal at the last known address for the parent.
+Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents.
+The Principal may require the teacher who ordered the removal to attend the informal conference.

-If at the informal meeting the student denies the charges, the Building Administrator must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
-The informal meeting must be held within 48 hours of the student's removal.
-The timing of the informal meeting may be extended by mutual agreement of the parent, teacher and Building Administrator.9
+If at the informal meeting the student denies the charges, the Principal or the principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
+The informal meeting must be held within two school days of the student's removal.
+The timing of the informal meeting may be extended by mutual agreement of the parent, teacher, and principal.

-The Building Administrator or his/her designee may overturn the removal of the student from class if the building administrator finds any one of the following:
+The Principal or the principal's designee may overturn the removal of the student from class if the Principal finds any one of the following:

-- 1. The charges against the student are not supported by substantial evidence. - 2.
-The student's removal is otherwise in violation of law. - 3.
+- a.
+The charges against the student are not supported by substantial evidence. - b.
+The student's removal is otherwise in violation of law. - c.
 The conduct warrants suspension from school pursuant to Education Law §3214 and a suspension will be imposed.

-The Building Administrator or his/her designee must make a determination as to whether to overturn the removal within 48 hours of the informal hearing.
-No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the Building Administrator makes a final determination, or the period of removal expires, whichever is less.
+The Principal or his/her designee must make a determination as to whether to overturn the removal before the close of business on the day after the day of the informal hearing.
+No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the Principal makes a final determination, or the period of removal expires, whichever is less.
 At the teacher's discretion, he or she may rescind the removal prior to the expiration of the full period of removal.